canonical/kafka-operator/docs/explanation/index.md

 Check the [MirrorMaker explanation](explanation-mirrormaker2-0) page for more context in to how MirrorMaker replicates and migrates Apache Kafka clusters.

+## Backups

+Read through [Backups explanation](explanation-backups) for information on the why snapshots and backing up Apache Kafka's log data is typically not necessary, and is not supported with Charmed Apache Kafka.

 ## Other topics

 To read more about our usage of Apache Kafka and other relevant trademarks, see the [Trademarks](explanation-trademarks) explanation page.